SystemFw/Unison-Forall-2024/klogs.md

 ### Storage

-- &shy;<!-- .element: class="fragment" -->Typed key-value store.
+- Typed key-value store.
-- &shy;<!-- .element: class="fragment" -->Supports multi-key transactions.
+- Supports multi-key transactions.
-- &shy;<!-- .element: class="fragment" -->Transactions are Unison programs.
+- Transactions are Unison programs.
-- &shy;<!-- .element: class="fragment" -->Can be used to build arbitrary datastructures.
+- Can be used to build arbitrary datastructures.

 ----